-I usually get to school by 7:15am each morning to make sure my room is ready, go over any last minute details with my co-advisor, take my last sip of coffee, and go downstairs to the cafeteria at 7:30am for our morning staff meeting.
-During the morning meeting, we go over daily announcements, touch base with our grade level teams, set a school-wide focus for the day and week, and celebrate one another’s successes with the whole team.
+Our morning staff meeting starts promptly at 7:30am each morning.
+During the morning meeting, we go over daily announcements, touch base with our grade level teams, set a school-wide focus for the day or week, and celebrate one another’s successes with the whole team.
 By the time the doors open for scholars at 7:45am, our team is all on the same page and ready to start the day!

 * Scholars receive DREAMwork, or homework, each night.
 Scholars’ DREAMwork consists of materials that scholars have mastered previously in class.
 Our DREAMwork includes work from all subjects; Reading, Writing, Mathematics, and Science or Social Studies.
 Scholars also receive a daily DREAM Report.
 This report is a way for teachers to communicate scholars’ daily behavior.
 Scholars can earn a full stamp, half stamp, or no stamp depending on the choices they make each day.

-We then transition our scholars to the carpet for Read Aloud.
-Read Aloud at Achievement Prep is the first part of our literacy program that scholars go through each day.
-Every day scholars are introduced to a new book that is aligned to the objective for the day.
-All of the reading objectives are derived from the Kindergarten Common Core Standards and are grouped into units that we teach during Read Aloud and Reading Comprehension.
-Read Aloud is the time for me to model the skills and strategies that I want scholars to be able to apply during reading comprehension later in the day.
+Reading at Achievement Prep is the first part of our literacy program each day.
+Every day, scholars are introduced to a book that is aligned to the objective for the day.
+All of the reading objectives are derived from the Kindergarten Common Core Standards and are grouped into units from the KIPP Wheatley curriculum.
+Reading is the time for me to model the skills and strategies that I want scholars to be able to apply.
 Scholars love sharing their ideas on the carpet and practicing the new skills together as a class!

-Every day, our scholars go through 3 different 30-minute literacy blocks.
+Every day, our scholars participate in 3 different literacy blocks.
 In each of these literacy blocks, scholars work on both word solving and reading comprehension skills to increase their overall literacy.
 Scholars are divided into 3 groups within the class based on their STEP data.
 STEP is the rigorous literacy assessment that we use throughout the school to track scholars’ literacy progress.
-Our groups change after each STEP Round, which occurs 4 times throughout the year.
+Our groups change after each STEP Round, which occurs 4 times per the year.

-I teach the Guided Reading and Reading Comprehension block in my classroom.
-In Kindergarten, we teach Guided Reading on Mondays and Wednesdays, and Reading Comprehension on Tuesdays, Thursdays, and Fridays.
-Guided Reading lessons are based on the STEP levels.
-During this time, I teach scholars specific skills that their data shows they need to work on in order to achieve the next STEP level.
+I teach the Guided Reading rotation in my classroom.
+Guided Reading lessons are also based on STEP levels.
+During this time, I teach scholars specific skills that they need to work on, based on data, in order to achieve the next STEP level.
 For example, if one of my groups has had trouble decoding specific blends, such as “bl” or “dr”, the lesson will highlight this skill.
-We will do a mini-lesson in the beginning to teach the scholars strategies to decode these blends and then immediately apply this skill in an actual book.
+I will conduct a mini-lesson in the beginning to teach the scholars strategies to decode these blends and then immediately apply this skill using a leveled book.

 My co-teacher teaches Reading Mastery during the literacy rotation.
 Reading Mastery is a fast-paced, scripted, and engaging reading program that teaches scholars to decode, word solve, and comprehend appropriately-leveled reading passages.
 It is filled with fun chants, games, and activities that teach scholars to read fluently.

-The third literacy block is an independent computer block.
-Scholars work on laptops in the classroom on a program called i-ready, which provides exciting, differentiated work for each scholar in the room.
-The program adjusts itself to individual learning levels, so scholars work on content that they need to excel.
+The third literacy rotation is independent learning time.
+Scholars use ChromeBooks in the classroom to work on a program called Lexia, which provides exciting, differentiated literacy skill building for each scholar in the room.
+The program adjusts itself to individual learning levels, so scholars work on content that they need in order to to excel.